ippas/ifpan-chwastek-cells/README.md

 ##### Analysis steps:

-1. Preprocessing was performed with [intelliseq workflow](rna-seq-paired-end.wdl), whole pipeline with all of the tasks is avaiable in this repository.
+1. Preprocessing was performed with [intelliseq workflow](rna-seq-paired-end.wdl).
 Example bco object produced by this pipeline is available [here](bco.json)

 2. Inputs were prepared with the following bash script and processed in batches of 10: